FirdausJawed/gwoc-issues/loops.md

 <h2>Types of LOOPS :</h2>

  - for - loops through a block of code a number of times
- - for/in - loops through the properties of an object
-- for/of - loops through the values of an iterable object

 - while - loops through a block of code while a specified condition is true
 - do/while - also loops through a block of code while a specified condition is true